About Elmhurst College

 Full-time tuition for 2015-2016 is $34,200; basic room & board is $9,666.
 We provide need-based financial aid and merit-based scholarships to about 85 percent of entering students.

-The Department of Biology invites applications for a non-tenured full-time professional track position in the area of human biology.
+The Department of Psychology invites applications for a tenure track assistant professor position in Industrial/Organizational Psychology.